cloudfoundry/docs-bosh/content/azure.md

 !!! warning "Non-Azure Compute Gallery stemcell images are deprecated"
     The legacy managed-image and unmanaged-VHD stemcell paths are deprecated.
 New deployments must use [Azure Compute Gallery](azure-compute-gallery.md) with managed disks.
 Existing deployments should follow the [migration guidance](azure-compute-gallery.md#migrating-existing-deployments).

-    Removal of the legacy paths is planned for a future major Azure CPI release.
-See [cloudfoundry/bosh-azure-cpi-release#748](https://github.com/cloudfoundry/bosh-azure-cpi-release/issues/748) for details.

 ## Concepts

 The following table maps BOSH concepts to their Azure-native equivalents.